Action of 10 September 1782: Outcome

 On the British side, Osterley had two men killed, and Locko and Essex had several men injured from exploding cartridges.
 Pourvoyeuse had four seamen killed, and two officers and several seamen wounded.

 Pourvoyeuse withdrew, sailing for Malacca where she could take shelter under the guns of the Dutch fort there.
 On December 26 she arrived at Trincomalee, which the French under Bailli de Suffren had captured from the British at the battle of Trincomalee on 3 September 1782, having left him and his squadron at Aceh, where they were wintering.
-At Trincomalee the memorist William Hickey met Trommelin.
+At Trincomalee the memorist William Hickey met Tromelin.
 Later, Hickey described Pourvoyeuse as "Almost tumbling to pieces, and in want of every kind of stores."

 The British: Lawson considered pursuing Pourvoyeuse but decided that doing so might take too long.
 As it was late in the sailing season, if the British vessels lost their passage to China there was no friendly port where they could winter.
 He lamented the lost opportunity to capture Pourvoyeuse, believing that if there had been one more hour of light he would have been able to capture her.
 The five British vessels sailed on to China, where they arrived safely in early October.

-After the return to Britain of the four captains of the Indiamen, the EIC awarded them prizes.
+After the return to Britain of the four captains of the Indiamen, the East India Company awarded them prizes.
 Robert Maw received a silver salver made in 1787 by Joseph Heriot, of London, and inscribed "The Gift of the Hon’ble East India Company to Robert Maw Esq’r Commander of the Asia East Indiaman for gallantly defending the said ship against a French frigate of 44 guns in the Straights of Malacca September, 1782."
 We can safely assume that Arthur Morris received a similar piece of plate.
 We do not know what Samuel Rogers received, or if Patrick Lawson even received anything as by 1787 he had fled Britain for India to escape a fine of £100,000 for having smuggled goods back to Britain on Locko.